 Employers have the duty to investigate complaints not only when they receive those complaints, but when they suspect bullying, harassment, or any other reason warranting a workplace investigation.
-Situations which may warrant a workplace investigations can often be found contravening the Employment Standards Act.
+Situations that may warrant an investigation can often be found contravening the Employment Standards Act.
 Our employment lawyers can assist proactively to ensure that proper policies and complaint procedures are in place to address these issues.

-To ensure the fairness of the investigation process, Employers may wish to hire external investigators to address any complaints or allegations.
-These investigators are often lawyers who are able to provide legal analysis to the business concerning any liabilities that may exist as a result of the complaint.
+To ensure the fairness of the workplace investigation process, employers may wish to hire external investigators.
+These investigators are often lawyers who are able to provide legal analysis to the business.

 When wrapping up the investigative process, it is also prudent to obtain legal advice concerning the facts of the investigation.
 Getting this information early can allow companies to pre-empt potential legal issues whilst maintaining orderly business operations.